Home > Installation Tips > Using Clamps-Installing Kitchen and Bathroom Cabinets

 Clamping The Cabinets Together

 Once the first cabinet is secured to the wall properly, in perfect position, I then get the next cabinet aligned flush with the face of the box that was just installed and clamp the two together with the Jorgenson clamps.
-I always screw the cabinets together first before fastening them to the walls, floors or ceilings.
+I always screw the Formica cabinets together first before fastening them to the walls, floors or ceilings.
 This eliminates the cabinets becoming uneven in the front when you are screwing them to the permanent structure.

 Using the Clamps to Secure Drawer Faces